 If listing a medical device (excluding first aid kits) you must state in the listing "Consult a medical professional first and follow the instructions."
 Medical devices include but aren't limited to: insulin pumps, infusion pumps, enteral feeding devices, CPAP machines, ventilators and apnoea alarms.

-Pharmacists who are registered by the Pharmacy Council under the Health Practitioners Competence Assurance Act 2003 can list general sale medicines on Trade Me with our express permission in writing.
+Pharmacists who are registered by the Pharmacy Council under the Health Practitioners Competence Assurance Act 2003 can list general sale and pharmacy-only medicines on Trade Me with our express permission in writing.
 Medicines listings must be Buy Now Only, and created within the following medicines categories: